mikalv/check-if-output-was-spent/README.md

-# Checking which outputs are ours and which were already spent
+# Checking which outputs are ours and if they were spent
 The example shows how to check which outputs in a given [Monero](https://getmonero.org/) transaction have already been spent.
 For this purpose, private view and spend keys, as well the corresponding address are required.